-- Food Storage Conditions includes refrigeration and packaging of food.
-This is key to nutrition and acceptability and is affected by Pre- Mission Food Storage Time which historically has ranged from weeks to years.
-Refrigeration and packaging must be compatible with Hostile Closed Environment. - Food Production which, if designed into the system may include necessary equipment for growing food and ensuring safety, and capability such as salad crops may be critical for acceptability on long duration missions with no resupply of fresh provisions.
-There is some evidence that Radiation may affect seed viability.
-Dotted line indicates the low amount of evidence in this area. - Recycling primarily includes water. - In order to mitigate risk, crew must intake an appropriate amount of Energy (Calories), Nutrients, and Hydration.
-The system must provide the necessary Food Acceptability, Food Variety, and Food Safety that supports adequate intake.
+- Food Production which, if designed into the system may include necessary equipment for growing food and ensuring safety, and capability such as salad crops may be critical for acceptability on long duration missions with no resupply of fresh provisions.
+There is some evidence that Radiation may affect seed viability and nutrition of produce.
+Dotted line indicates the low amount of evidence in this area. - Recycling primarily includes water.

+In order to mitigate risk, crew must intake an appropriate amount of Energy (Calories), Nutrients, and Hydration.
+The system must provide the necessary food quality meeting Food Acceptability, Food Variety, and Food Safety requirements that supports adequate intake.
 Nutrition, acceptability, and safety must be maintained through the mission duration (adequate shelf life).
 Too little of these and Nutrient Deficiencies, Starvation, or medical conditions such as dehydration can occur.
-Excess nutrient intake may cause Nutrient Toxicities or other medical conditions such as polydipsia, hyponatremia, etc. Optimal nutrition can provide additional benefits, including antiinflammatory (Immune Risk) and anticarcinogenic effects (Radiation Carcinogenesis Risk), which can be a key countermeasure to prevent disease on long duration missions.
+Excess nutrient intake may cause Nutrient Toxicities or other medical conditions such as polydipsia, hyponatremia, etc. Optimal nutrition can provide additional benefits, including anti-inflammatory (Immune Risk) and anticarcinogenic effects (Radiation Carcinogenesis Risk), which can be a key countermeasure to prevent disease on long duration missions.
 This balance affects other risks listed below that all contribute to non-optimal Individual Readiness, Crew Capability and through that affect Task Performance.
-Through the Medical (Risk) or through Starvation, Nutrient Toxicities or Nutrient Deficiencies these can also affect the likelihood of other Mission Level Outcomes including Evacuation, Loss of Crew Life, and Long-Term Health Outcomes. - Food system (including nutrient deficiencies and/or toxicities) directly affects the likelihood of other risks listed below: - Behavioral (Risk) Prolonged isolation and confinement can be a contributing factor to inadequate food and nutrition intake, and an inadequate food system / inadequate nutrition will adversely impact mood, cognition, and performance, serving as an additional stressor in the exploration environment. - Muscle and Aerobic (Risks) fitness levels including stamina and strength can be affected. - Sleep (Risk) affects factors such as physiological health, behavioral health, and cognitive function. - Microhost, VTE, Renal Stone, and Bone Fracture (Risks) all have nutritional underpinnings and can lead to specific medical conditions occurring in mission. - Immune (Risk) system dysregulation can occur as a result of inadequate energy and nutrient intake.
+Through the Medical (Risk) or through Starvation, Nutrient Toxicities or Nutrient Deficiencies these can also affect the likelihood of other Mission Level Outcomes including Loss of Mission, Loss of Mission Objective, Loss of Crew Life, and Long-Term Health Outcomes.

+Food system (including nutrient deficiencies and/or toxicities) directly affects the likelihood of other risks listed below:

+- Behavioral (Risk) Prolonged isolation and confinement can be a contributing factor to inadequate food and nutrition intake, and an inadequate food system / inadequate nutrition will adversely impact mood, cognition, and performance, serving as an additional stressor in the exploration environment. - Muscle and Aerobic (Risks) fitness levels including stamina and strength can be affected. - Sleep (Risk) affects factors such as physiological health, behavioral health, and cognitive function. - Microhost, Renal Stone, and Bone Fracture (Risks) all have nutritional underpinnings and can lead to specific medical conditions occurring in mission. - Immune (Risk) system dysregulation can occur as a result of inadequate energy and nutrient intake.
 This also includes hypersensitivity reactions like food allergies which are affected by Individual Factors. - Cardiovascular (Risk) function and SANS (Risk) through vitamin issues or other single nutrient deficiencies. - Nutrient Toxicities occur when too much of a required nutrient is ingested.
-These can include vitamin and mineral toxicities if astronauts consume too much in-mission and affect Long-Term Health Outcomes (e.g., liver damage from Vitamin A overconsumption; neuropathy from excess B-vitamin or manganese intakes)

-- Nutrient Deficiencies occur when too little of a required nutrient is ingested.
-Scurvy from a lack of vitamin C or rickets from a lack of vitamin D are historic examples that can lead to Long-Term Health Outcomes. - Antioxidants and other nutrients may play a role in affecting Radiation Carcinogenesis likelihood and Long-Term Health Outcomes for long missions. - Surveillance enables us to detect Long-Term Health Outcomes and better characterize the risk as we gather more evidence.
+These can include vitamin and mineral toxicities if astronauts consume too much in-mission and affect Long-Term Health Outcomes (e.g., liver damage from Vitamin A overconsumption; neuropathy from excess B-vitamin or manganese intakes) - Nutrient Deficiencies occur when too little of a required nutrient is ingested.
+Scurvy from a lack of vitamin C or rickets from a lack of vitamin D are historic examples that can lead to Long-Term Health Outcomes. - Antioxidants and other nutrients may play a role in affecting Radiation Carcinogenesis likelihood and Long-Term Health Outcomes for long missions.

+Surveillance enables us to detect Long-Term Health Outcomes and better characterize the risk as we gather more evidence.